 Jules was a late starter in terms of rock music and guitar playing.
 Until the age of 14 she was only allowed to listen to classical music, so when she first heard Black Sabbath it was a massive shock… but in a good way!
 Nearly twenty years later, she started learning electric guitar, practising three to four hours a day to master the instrument.
 After a gap to bring up the kids, Jules put together her first band - an all-female rock covers band.
 She went on to form a handful of other gigging bands as well as making an album of original songs.
 With Black Light, Jules can express her love of loud, overdriven riffs and quirky solos, while striking (un)suitable poses.

 Coming from a family of six where everyone had very different musical tastes, Sam has an appreciation for pretty much every genre of music.
 But from the day he heard his first guitar break, he has been a fan of anything with a catchy riff or awesome solo.
-Sam believes that music has a direct line to the soul; it can make you feel all the emotions under the sun, sometimes all at once!
+Sam believes that music has a direct line to the soul; it can make you feel pretty much all the emotions under the sun, sometimes all at once!
 It also has a brilliant knack of triggering great, vivid memories.

 Sam has been singing in classic and indie rock bands for years, always delivering strong, passionate vocals.
 His aim is to provoke emotional connections and positive memories from his audience and, in his own distinctive way, do justice to the songs the audience loves.